Darsh-A/Onlyfans18-/Biology/BIO101/Cellular Biology/Metabolism.md

 ## Structure and hydrolysis of ATP

 - It contains the sugar ribose, with the nitrogenous base adenine and a chain of three phosphate groups( the triphosphate group) bonded to it.
+- ATP is also one of the nucleoside triphosphates used to make RNA.
 -